2022 Houston Astros season: June

 Astros reliever Héctor Neris dinged Mariners slugger Ty France in the back, and players and coaches from both sides began shouting at each other.

 Seattle manager Scott Servais rushed toward home plate and induced his team into a melee.
 The Astros met then, and both sides shoved and shouted — except for the 21-year-old rookie Julio Rodríguez, who wrapped up Neris and pulled him away from the scuffle.
 Rodríguez hit a two-run home run in the ninth moments after his manager was ejected as Seattle won the opener, 7–4.
-Justin Verlander (7–2) delivered 12 strikeouts over seven dominant innings on June 7 and Yordan Álvarez hit a two-run home run to lead a 4–1 Astros win.
+Justin Verlander (7–2) delivered 12 strikeouts over seven dominant innings on June 7 and Yordan Alvarez hit a two-run home run to lead a 4–1 Astros win.

 Due to left elbow discomfort, the Astros placed left-handed reliever Parker Mushinski on the 15-day IL on June 7 and recalled Brandon Bielak from Sugar Land to replace him on the roster.

 On June 8, starter José Urquidy (5–3) walked a career-high four batters and allowed seven hits and five runs–including home runs to Cal Raleigh and Ty France–over 4 1/3 innings.
-Seattle won, 6–3, for their first series win in Houston since 2018. Álvarez tallied three hits and two RBI for Houston.
+Seattle won, 6–3, for their first series win in Houston since 2018.
+Alvarez tallied three hits and two RBI for Houston.